Russia’s Food Retail Market: 2020-2025

 2020–2021: Growth Under Stability

 In the immediate wake of the COVID-19 pandemic, Russia’s food retail market expanded steadily.
-In 2020, the market was valued at approximately $220–230 billion, driven by pandemic-related stockpiling and stable pricing.
-By 2021, the market rose by 7% to $240–250 billion as consumer spending recovered and inflationary pressures began to emerge.
+In 2020, it was valued at approximately $220–230 billion, driven by stockpiling and stable pricing.
+By 2021, it increased by 7% to $240–250 billion as consumer spending recovered and inflationary pressures appeared.

 2022: Contraction Amid Sanctions

-The year 2022 marked a sharp market contraction of around 15%, reducing market size to $200–210 billion.
-This decline was primarily driven by the imposition of Western sanctions, a rapid ruble depreciation, and significant disruptions in logistics.
-Key imported products saw dramatic price increases: cheese rose by 50%, and bananas by 70%, reflecting limited access to traditional suppliers.
+The year 2022 saw a sharp contraction of about 15%, reducing market size to $200–210 billion.
+This decline resulted from Western sanctions, ruble depreciation, and major logistics disruptions.
+Imports became significantly more expensive: cheese rose by 50% and bananas by 70%.

 2023–2025: Recovery and Stabilization

-By 2023, the market began to recover, reaching $210–220 billion, with projections indicating a return to $230–240 billion by 2025.
-The recovery has been underpinned by increased domestic production, successful import substitution strategies, and diversified trade relations with countries like Turkey, Iran, and Belarus.
+By 2023, the market started recovering, reaching $210–220 billion, with projections of $230–240 billion by 2025.
+Recovery has been supported by increased domestic production, import substitution, and diversified trade with countries such as Turkey, Iran, and Belarus.

 2. Domestic Production and Import Substitution